foundry-rs/starknet-foundry/docs/src/testing/testing.md

 Tests: 1 passed, 0 failed, 0 skipped, 0 ignored, 0 filtered out
 ```

-For more information about how we calculate those, see [gas and resource estimation](gas-and-resource-estimation.md) section.
+For more information about how starknet-foundry calculates those, see [gas and resource estimation](gas-and-resource-estimation.md) section.